-So, you think (I definitely thought) I'll do EVERYTHING I can to avoid this horrifying situation... you whisk your baby off to bed an hour or so after they woke from their last nap, so they aren't staying awake too long and getting overtired.
+So, just like I did, you think...
+"I'll do EVERYTHING I can to avoid this horrifying situation"!
+You whisk your baby off to bed an hour or so after they woke from their last nap, so they aren't staying awake too long and getting overtired.
 You then spend 45 minutes trying to get them to go to sleep, while they stare at you and smile!
 Or worse, while they cry and resist your attempts to settle them.

-This, everyone, is undertiredness.
+This, everyone, is under tiredness.

-How to tell if baby is undertired
+How to tell if your baby is undertired

-Undertiredness can look very much like it's doppleganger Overtiredness.
-In our haste to ensure our babies don't get overtired and therefore impossible to settle, we end up trying to put them to bed too soon and they aren't quite ready to settle to sleep yet.
-Two personality types will appear here: the Alert Baby and the Sleepy Baby.
+Under tiredness can look very much like it's doppelganger, over tiredness.
+In our haste to ensure our babies don't get overtired and, therefore, become impossible to settle, we end up trying to put them to bed TOO soon when they aren't quite ready for sleep yet.

-The Alert Baby will simply stare at you with wide open eyes the WHOLE TIME you are trying to get them to sleep, OR be crying and fighting you every step of the way.
-You'll be rocking, feeding, bouncing, singing (by this stage you'll also be crying), feeding again, rocking some more...
+The Alert Baby will simply stare at you with wide open eyes the WHOLE TIME you are trying to get them to sleep.
+OR they might be crying and fighting you every step of the way.
+You'll be rocking, feeding, bouncing, singing (by this stage you might also be crying!), feeding again, rocking some more...